BluesClue27/SC4053-Blockchain-Technology/README.md

 **How Fees Are Collected:**
 - 1% of every winning payout goes to the arbitrator fee pool
-- In draw scenarios, 1% of every refund contributes to the pool
+- In draw scenarios, 1% of every refund contributes to the arbitrator fee pool
 - Total collected fees are displayed transparently on resolved markets

 **Fee Distribution Rules:**